 - Hotels where Billie Holiday stayed and was arrested;

-- Pep’s Musical Bar where jazz and blues greats performed on the inside and tap dancers improvised on the outside;
+- Legendary club where jazz and blues greats performed on the inside and tap dancers improvised on the outside;

-- Dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill”; and
+- Dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill.”

-All That Philly Jazz Walking Tour: Green Book Edition will be held on September 21 and 22 in celebration of John Coltrane’s birthday.
-The tour will be led by Faye Anderson, a storyteller who is passionate about uncovering hidden places and untold stories.
+All That Philly Jazz Walking Tour: Green Book Edition is led by Faye Anderson, a storyteller who is passionate about uncovering hidden places and untold stories.